kassane/rust-ffi-omnibus/site/basics/index.md

 ## Zig

-Zig has been designed from the ground up with C interop as a firstclass feature.
+All Zig examples will use Zig 0.7.1.
+Zig has been designed from the ground up with C interop as a firstclass feature [Working with C][ziglearn].
-In this section we will go over how this works.
-[Working with C][ziglearn]

 ## Running Examples